XM Satellite Radio: 2006–2010

 In January 2006, XM began broadcasting Fox News Talk.
 On January 9, XM won top honors at the 2006 Consumer Electronics Show.
 On February 9, XM announced a US$55 million, three-year deal with Oprah Winfrey's Harpo Productions.

-In May 2006, XM Satellite Radio was sued by the RIAA over XM's new portable devices the Inno and Helix.
-The RIAA claimed these devices were equivalent to a downloading service, whereas XM contended the devices were protected because they recorded similarly to a videotape.
-XM's portable devices allowed the consumer to record a portion of their broadcast similar to a VCR, DVR, or cassette player and play it back later.
-On January 19, 2007, a district judge ruled that the RIAA could proceed with the lawsuit, rejecting XM's defense that the conduct alleged in the complaint—if proved by the RIAA—would be immune under the Audio Home Recording Act of 1991.
+In May 2006, the RIAA sued XM Satellite Radio over XM's new portable devices the Inno and Helix, claiming that the devices corresponded to a downloading service.
+XM contended the devices were protected because they recorded similarly to a videotape, allowing the consumer to record a portion of their broadcast similar to a VCR, DVR, or cassette player for later playback.
+On January 19, 2007, a district judge allowed the RIAA to proceed with the lawsuit, rejecting XM's defense that the conduct alleged in the complaint, if proved by the RIAA, would be immune under the Audio Home Recording Act of 1991.

 On July 24, 2006, Nate Davis, formerly of XO Communications, was made the president and chief operating officer.
 In October, the XM-4 "Blues" satellite was launched atop a Zenit 3SL rocket.

 On January 18, 2007, the Federal Communications Commission ruled that licensing regulations would prohibit a possible merger of XM and Sirius Satellite Radio.
 On February 19, XM Satellite Radio Holdings Inc. and Sirius Satellite Radio announced they would merge.
 On March 20, 2007, XM and Sirius filed a "Consolidated Application for Authority to Transfer Control" at the FCC.
 On July 24, XM announced that CEO Hugh Panero would leave the company in August, and that then-current President and COO Nate Davis would step in to serve as president and interim CEO.

 On March 24, 2008, the United States Department of Justice approved the merger of XM and Sirius Satellite Radio.
 On July 26, the FCC approved the XM-Sirius merger and on July 29, Sirius and XM officially merged as Sirius XM Radio.
 XM Canada and Sirius Canada, subsidiaries of the parent companies, remained separate until April 2011.

-On February 10, 2009, XM prepared to file Chapter 11 bankruptcy.
-SIRI had a $1 billion debt obligation in 2009 and $175 million immediate obligation due February 17, 2009.
+In early 2009, Sirius XM prepared to file Chapter 11 bankruptcy.
+The company had a $1 billion debt obligation in 2009 and $175 million immediate obligation due February 17, 2009.
 On November 12, Gary Parsons resigned as chairman and was replaced by Eddy W. Hartenstein, as the new non-executive chairman.

 On November 24, 2010, XM Canada and Sirius Canada announced plans to merge.